How to Find Detox in Indiana

-The primary advantage of state facilities is the patient often doesn’t need to pay to access the facility at all.
+The primary advantage of state-funded facilities is the patient often doesn’t need to pay to access the facility at all.
 But state-run facilities have limited resources, and access to them is often restricted only to patients with the most severe struggles.
 To be admitted to an Indiana state psychiatric hospital that treats addiction, for example, a patient must be screened by a Community Mental Health Center first.

 The following table shows how many facilities in Indiana are private for-profit, private nonprofit, and government-funded:

 While there are only 14 facilities funded by the federal, state, and local governments, 145 facilities are nonprofit, and as we’ll see in the section following the next one, many facilities offer options for uninsured patients and those who otherwise can’t afford treatment.

 As we’ve mentioned above, private health insurance must cover addiction and can’t turn you down for having it.
 And if you can’t afford private insurance, you likely qualify for Medicaid which you can apply for here.